prasant7978/NITC-Hostel-Manager/privacy_policy.md

 **1. Information Collection:**

-Our DormEase App may collect and utilize personal data such as your email for account creation and communication purposes.
-Additionally, in the event of errors, the App may collect information such as IP address, phone name, OS version, configuration details, and the time and date of your use through third-party products on your device, known as Log data.
+Our DormEase App may collect and utilize personal data such as your email, phone number, name, gender, hostel ID, room Number and might set an initial password for account creation and communication purposes.

 **2. Internet Connectivity:**